vanillaSlice/BitconnectCarlosIpsum/README.md

 A [Bitconnect Carlos](https://www.youtube.com/watch?v=QKO6IChjojI) Lorem Ipsum generator.
 A deployed version can be viewed [here](https://secret-tundra-67488.herokuapp.com/).

-The app is split into two parts: client and server.
+The app is split into two parts: the client and the server.
 The client is built with React and the server is built with Node.js.

 ## Installing dependencies